engineering-collaboration/book/docs/book/anatomy-of-a-software-company/standardization.md

 ---
 title: Standardization
-description: Standardization is a double edged sword.
-Though it improves communication across the organization, we might inadvertently limit a teams capabilities to efficiently and creatively do their work.
+description: Standardization is a double-edged sword.
+Although it improves communication across the organization, we might inadvertently limit a team's capabilities to efficiently and creatively do their work.
 ---

 # Standardization